Medical Panic Button

 There are two primary pieces of hardware: the button and the accelerometer.

-The button will be wired to a GPIO pin on the reference node.
+The button will be wired to a GPIO pin on the Swan.
 This pin uses an internal pull-up so that the it reads a digital 1 when the button isn't pushed.
 When the button is pushed, it connects the corresponding GPIO pin to GND so that it reads a digital 0.
-Using the breadboard, button, and jumper wires, wire up the hardware as shown in the diagram below, connecting one side of the button to A2 and the other to the minus (-) rail of the breadboard.
-Make sure to then connect the minus rail to the reference node's GND port.
+Using the breadboard, button, and jumper wires, wire up the hardware as shown in the diagram below, connecting one side of the button to F_D12 and the other to the minus (-) rail of the breadboard.
+Make sure to then connect the minus rail to one of the GND pins on the Notecarrier-F.

-Now, when the button is pressed, it will connect A2 to GND.
+Now, when the button is pressed, it will connect F_D12 to GND.

 The accelerometer board has a hole on it labeled INT1.
 This is the interrupt line that our app will use to detect a fall event, so we need to connect it to the reference node.
 To do that: